A Micro-Ellipsoid Model for Wet Porous Materials Rendering: Related Work

 \subsection{Position-free BSDFs}

-The position-free property has been introduced into surface models by Guo et al.~\shortcite{Guo:2018:Layered}.
-The key idea of this property is to reformulate path integral within a medium from the entire spatial dimensions to the depth dimension only, as the incident and exit rays share the same position.
+The position-free property was first introduced in volumetric BSDF models by Dupuy et al.~\shortcite{Dupuy:2016:Unification}, which start the trend of volumetric BSDF models.
+Guo et al.~\shortcite{Guo:2018:Layered} reformulate path integral within a medium from the entire spatial dimensions to the depth dimension only, as the incident and exit rays share the same position.
 This simplification of the path integral leads to a more efficient BSDF evaluation.
-This idea has been used further by Xia et al.~\shortcite{Xia:2020:Layered} and Gamboa et al.~\shortcite{Gamboa:2020:EfficientLayered} for more advanced sampling approaches, or modeling pearlescent pigments~\cite{Guillen2020Pearlescent}.
-Recently, the SpongeCake model by Wang et al.~\cite{Wang:2022:sponge} further improves their efficiency by assuming volume-only slabs without any surface interfaces, leading to the analytical single scattering formulation.
-Furthermore, their multiple scattering is approximated by the single scattering with modified parameters, leading to noise-free BSDF evaluation.
+This idea has been used further by Xia et al.~\shortcite{Xia:2020:Layered} and Gamboa et al.~\shortcite{Gamboa:2020:EfficientLayered} for more advanced sampling approaches or modeling pearlescent pigments~\cite{Guillen2020Pearlescent}.
+Wang et al.~\shortcite{Wang:2022:sponge} further generalize single-scattering to handle finite-thickness slabs with transmission.
+Their SpongeCake model simplified the computation by treating materials as volume slabs without surface interfaces.
+They also approximated multiple scattering using single scattering with adjusted parameters, making BSDF evaluations efficient and noise-free.
+Our surface appearance model also follows the position-free framework as a practical solution for wet porous medium rendering.

-We also apply this position-free idea to our method by integrating the medium into the SpongeCake framework.
-Regarding the multiple scattering, we keep the Monte Carlo estimator for simplification, similar to Guo et al.~\shortcite{Guo:2018:Layered}.
-Using the multiple scattering solution in the SpongeCake model will further improve efficiency, and we leave it for future work.